Updated: May 25

 First, you want to set your goal.
 Goal setting is likened to a captain of a ship setting coordinates for his voyage; 99 times out of 100 he will reach his destination .
 Avoiding the goal setting process will achieve the opposite; its hard to ever reach a destination if you don't have one.

 The 2nd phase of goal setting is to establish a plan of action to achieve your goal.
 If your goal is to gain 15 pounds of lean muscle in the next 6 months, you can take necessary actions such as regulating your daily caloric intake by restricting your diet, or adopting a hi-intensity workout routine to support the goal.

 The 3rd phase of goal setting is understanding that we should keep our goals in concrete and our plan in sand.
 Our plan can be seen as a road to your destination or goal.
 We should always be on the lookout for a faster, more efficient plan to achieve our goals with minimal bumps in the road.

 The 4th phase of goal setting is just as important as the others.
 After you achieved your goals.. then what?
 For example, many of today's young people have a goals like to be married, land a dream job or accumulate wealth.
 After they achieve their goal they are left wondering what comes next.
 The truth is that as long as we are alive, our main goal should be to always have goals.

 Setting goals is specially necessary for bodybuilding and sports training.
 If you have access to a fitness center, it is likely there are are little to no physical barriers preventing you from training.
-Setting consistent SMART goals in the gym is a way to conquer the mental barriers that many of us trying to hit our fitness goals face.
-For more of John Cardillo, one of the worlds premier fitness trainers follow the link!
+Setting consistent SMART goals in the fitness center is a useful technique to conquer the mental barriers that many of us trying to hit our fitness goals face.